ANCPLabOldenburg/megqc_documentation/book/metrics.md

 ## Metrics Overview
-In this tutorial we will focus only on the Magnetometers, but the logic and interpretation for Gradiometers are very similar.
-Click on any of the metrics below to open a their report overview:
+Click on any of the metrics below to open a their report overview.
+In these overviews we will focus only on the Magnetometers, but the logic and interpretation for Gradiometers are very similar.

 1. [Standard Deviation of the Data](../report/std.md)
 2. [Power Spectral Density](../report/psd.md)